I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddtape/ns-ntddtape-_tape_set_position.md

 If the media is not partitioned, this member is zero.

+`Offset`

+Specifies an offset whose type depends on the value in <b>Method</b>.
+If the specified method positions the tape to a block address, <b>Offset</b> specifies the byte offset into the specified partition.
+If the specified method is to skip blocks, filemarks, or setmarks, <b>Offset</b> specifies the number to skip.
+If <b>Offset</b> is zero, the tape is positioned at the beginning of the partition.

+`Immediate`

+When set to <b>TRUE</b>, indicates that the target device should return status immediately.
+When set to <b>FALSE</b>, indicates that the device should return status after the operation is complete.

 ## Remarks
 Note that a drive or a tape may not support all <b>Method</b> values.